tsweets/homelab/README.md

 DNS Domain: *.internal.wallyworld.lan
 Compute: None

 This subnet consist of User's client devices.
-For example my laptop
+For example my laptop and other various workstations
 ### Backup Strategy
 --------------------------------------------
 Will use a NAS device to keep onsite backups.
 Most workloads will be running on Proxmox, there for VM Level backups will be performed via Proxmox Backup Server.
 I have a old QNAP NAS that cannot run VMs but can be a NFS server.
 Will use that plus a front end server to run Proxmx Backup Server.